tarunfiserv/firstvision-apac/docs/APIs/Account-Management/Monetary-Action.md

 # Monetary Action

-This will update the Open-to-Buy, memo debit and credit fields on the Account Base Segment and generate an outstanding authorization record and log records.
+This service will update the Open-to-Buy, memo debit and credit fields on the Account Base Segment and generate an outstanding authorization record and log records.

 ## Endpoint